AirLife Neonatal Team

-The Neonatal Transport Team was formed in 1991 and responds throughout the Rocky Mountain Region and surrounding states.
-The team is called upon to attend births of high-risk infants and to treat infants born prematurely or who are critically ill.
-The Neonatal team takes care of patients from birth to 52 weeks gestational age currently.
+The AirLife Neonatal Transport Team was originally formed in 1991 to help serve the need of infant patients and their families throughout the Rocky Mountain Region and surrounding states.
+The team responds to the births of high-risk infants, infants born prematurely or those that are critically ill.
+The Neonatal team takes care of patients from birth up to 5 kg in weight.

-What is particularly unique about AIRLIFE's approach to neonatal care is the highly specialized team members.
-The Neonatal Transport Team consists of a Neonatal Registered Nurse (RN) or Neonatal Respiratory Therapist (RT) and a Neonatal Nurse Practitioner (NNP).
-The NNPs have a minimum of 3 years experience as an NNP in a tertiary care facility such as Presbyterian/St. Luke's Medical Center, the base for AIRLIFE's Neonatal Team affiliated with the Rocky Mountain Hospital for Children.
-In addition, the RN/RT's have a minimum of 3 years Neonatal Intensive Care Unit experience also at a tertiary care facility.
+What is particularly unique about AirLife's approach to neonatal care is the highly specialized team members.
+The AirLife Neonatal Transport Team consists of a Neonatal Registered Nurse (RN) or Neonatal Respiratory Therapist (RT) and a Neonatal Nurse Practitioner (NNP).
+The NNPs have a minimum of 3 years’ experience as an NNP in a tertiary care facility such as Presbyterian/St. Luke's Medical Center / Rocky Mountain Hospital for Children.
+In addition, the RN/RT's have a minimum of 5 years Neonatal Intensive Care Unit experience at a tertiary care facility.
 The Neonatal Team is available 24 hours a day 7 days a week.

-The overall success of the AIRLIFE Neonatal Transport Team is often attributed to the different perspectives and the specialized skills the NNP's and RN/RT's bring to the clinical management of their patients.
-For the families in our community, it can make all the difference.
+The overall success of the AirLife Neonatal Transport Team is attributed to the unique perspectives and the specialized skills that the NNP's and RN/RT's bring to the clinical management of their patients.
+For the patients and families in our community, it can make all the difference.